Voices of the Fire Council

 "I am a notary training coach who helps Indigenous women over 50, who have faced hardships, to work for themselves and feel heard in a safe space to learn at their own pace through an online course."

-Copyright © 2026 Voices of the Fire Council is a nonprofit organization with 501(c)(3) tax-exempt status currently pending with the IRS. - All Rights Reserved.
+© 2026 Voices of the Fire Council® | 501(c)(3) Public Charity.
+All Rights Reserved.

 • Blog